hlg/billie/index.md

 ---
 title: Billie.
 A BIM stylesheet engine
-author: Helga Tauscher, TU Dresden
+author: Helga Tauscher, TU Dresden, [CIB](http://tu-dresden.de/bau/cib)
 nocite: |
   @Tauscher2011a, @Tauscher2011, @Tauscher2012, @Tauscher2013, @Tauscher2013a, @Tauscher2014a, @Tauscher2015
 ...

+Billie is a mapping engine dedicated to generate visual representations from building information models based on a visualization description.

 Installation
 ==============